shashankpadala43267/medterm-master/README.md

 Added Google Sign-In, verified-user tracking, private administrator analytics, Firestore storage, and cross-device account progress syncing.

+## User Testing and Improvements

+MedTerm Master is designed to improve through real user testing and feedback.

+Testing can include asking HOSA and health-science students to evaluate:

+- Ease of navigation
+- Quiz difficulty
+- Explanation quality
+- Mobile usability
+- Usefulness of the Explain Term feature
+- Progress tracking
+- Account syncing

+After testing, this section should describe the actual feedback received and the changes made because of it.

 ## Current Impact

+Update this section only with verified data from the private analytics dashboard.

 - Authenticated active users: To be updated
 - Quizzes completed: To be updated